When teams are well-prepared, there’s always plenty of edge-of-your-seat excitement!

 Reading Preparation

-All authors on the author lists will be used for Battle of the Books 2024.
-All Junior Battle questions are based on books, including series, written by the authors on the Junior Author List.
-Similarly, all Senior Battle questions are based on books written by the authors on the Senior Author List.
-The questions are organized into eight categories: Award Winner, Canadian, Character, Popular, New, Genre, Graphic Novels, Series (Junior), and Myth/Legend (Senior).
+All books on the booklists will be used for Battle of the Books 2026.
+All Junior Battle questions are based on the books on the Junior Book List.
+Similarly, all Senior Battle questions are based on the books on the Senior Book List.

 On Tournament Day